SteeltoeOSS/Documentation/api/v4/management/prometheus.md

 ```

 > [!CAUTION]
-> Due to an issue with the cf cli plugin interface, some variations on this command do not work on Windows.
+> Due to an issue with the Cloud Foundry CLI plugin interface, some variations on this command do not work on Windows.
 > If you are a Windows user, you should either use the metric registrar plugin from WSL or use another method.

 #### Create User Provided Service